top of page

 Hello and welcome back to another #Norsevember review!
-Today we'll be taking a look at the Norse-inspired Sky in the Deep by Adrienne Young.
+Today I'm reviewing Norse-inspired Sky in the Deep by Adrienne Young.

 Genre: YA Fantasy